-The two readings are
+The two readings:

-- Anna Tsing pp.1-26 in The Mushroom at the End of the World: On the Possibility of Life in Capitalist Ruins
+- Anna Tsing pp.1-26 in The Mushroom at the End of the World: On the Possibility of Life in Capitalist Ruins.

 This chapter delves into the long history of efforts to define tool, machine, and technology.
 What is a tool?
 What differentiates a tool from a machine?
 Since all humans use tools, does that mean all humans have a technology?
 Unpacking these previous ideas regarding technological determinism will enable us to better answer the question of “will machines replace humans?”

 In summary, Ingold provides a powerful answer of “No!”: